 Situated behind the New York Public Library is Bryant Park, a well-cultivated retreat that hosts a dizzying schedule of free entertainment during the summer, including the popular Monday night outdoor movies.
 The park hosts weekly kid-friendly programming such as storytime in the Reading Room and game socials in the 40th Street Plaza.
 Little ones with an interest in the circus can learn to juggle at juggling lessons held on weekdays in the Lawn or the 42nd Street Plaza.
 Additionally, on Saturdays over the summer, the park offers the Word for Word Kids series that presents special children's events like entertaining performances and Comic Con Kids.
 Families can take a spin on the Le Carrousel which features 14 different carousel animals to ride on.
 In the winter the park transforms into a wonderland where you can find an ice skating rink and pop-up shops for the holidays.
 The park also boasts free wireless access.

 Enjoy an afternoon of arty fun at the Rubin Museum’s annual outdoor fete, where the whole family can watch live music and dance performances, participate in art making and nosh on Van Leeuwen ice cream and Himalayan snacks from Café Serai.
-This year’s edition gives a nod to the Rubin Museum’s new exhibition, “Nepalese Seasons: Rain and Ritual,” with activities and performances inspired by the art, seasonal festivals and natural environment of Nepal.
+This year’s edition gives a nod to the Rubin Museum’s exhibition, “The World is Sound,” with activities and performances inspired by the exhibit.
 Make sure to spend some time wandering around inside the Rubin, which has free admission all day.
-Kids and parents alike are sure to be fascinated by the Tibetan Buddhist Shrine Room, located on the museum’s fourth floor, which is filled with dazzling art and ritual objects.
-All ages.

 When the sweltering summer heat calls for a calming paddle on the water, you'll be glad to know that your family can get afloat right in New York City.
 Instead of hightailing it out of town on summer day trips or shipping the kids off to outdoorsy summer camps, enjoy the easily-accessible, free kayaking NYC boathouses offer throughout the season.
 With kid-sized vessels, paddles and life jackets on loan, youngsters can practice their strokes and even catch a glimpse of NYC at sunset from the waves.